 There are endless ways to photograph the Palace of Fine Arts.
 To capture the whole palace, shoot from the grassy areas, with the pond in front.
 This is also a perfect location to set up an idyllic picnic scene.
 Also do not miss the chance to walk through the palace and capture the architectural details up close – the sheer scale is impressive!

 If you can, come here to shoot at sunrise – the Palace of Fine Arts is truly breathtaking when the golden light rays stream through it!
 You’ll also be able to avoid most of the crowds by coming early in the morning.
-Really though, there is no bad time to photograph it, since it is one of the most impressive San Francisco Instagram spots.
+Really though, there is no bad time to photograph it, since it is one of the most impressive and Instagram worthy places in San Francisco.

 Contrary to popular belief, Lombard Street isn’t actually the crookedest street in the world (or even in San Francisco, for that matter).
 But it is still hands-down one of the most iconic streets in the city, and one of the most popular San Francisco photography spots.